carpentries-incubator/python-text-analysis/_episodes/03-preprocessing.md

 - "Load a test document into Spacy."
 - "Learn preprocessing tasks."
 keypoints:
-- "Learn tokenization"
+- "Tokenization breaks strings into smaller parts for analysis."
-- "Learn lemmatization"
+- "Casing removes capital letters."
-- "Learn stopwords"
+- "Stopwords are common words that do not contain much useful information."
-- "Learn about casing"
+- "Lemmatization reduces words to their root form."
 ---
 # Preparing and Preprocessing Your Data